rapples/iheartjane-openai/README.md

 re: Used to extract relevant data from the Algolia API response

-base64: Used to encode the Algolia API key
+base64: Used to encode data

 csv: Used to read the CSV files